drewp41/PredictingPopularityOnReddit/README.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p>In the DataFrame above you can see:</p>
 <ul>
-<li>length_title: Amount of Characters in the title</li>
+<li>length_title: number of characters in the title.</li>
-<li>avg_score: The average Score the post will recieve with character length</li>
+<li>avg_score: average score (upvotes minus downvotes) of the posts with the certain title length.</li>
-<li>avg_comments: The average amount of comments a post will recieve with character length</li>
+<li>avg_comments: average amount of comments on a post with the certain title length.</li>
-<li>num_posts: The Number of posts between 2016-Aug 2019 with character Length</li>
+<li>num_posts: number of posts with that certain title length.</li>
 </ul>
 <p><hr size="20"></p>
 <body>
 <h2> Graphing</h2>

-In this first graph we will graph to see the relation between Length of Title verse the Average Score to see if there is a relation between if a reddit user will reciever more votes based on the character length of their post.
-This can help readers get an insight to how long they should make their posts if they desire to be the most popular reddit user of their peers.
+In this first graph, we will see if there is a relationship between the length of the post title, and the score that post recieves.
+This can help readers gain an insight to how long they should make their posts to gain the most traction.
 </body>
 </div>
 </div>